blog page

 Key features:

-We do not provide SARPE at our practice
+⚠️ We do not provide SARPE at our practice.
+This is carried out in a hospital setting.

-The best expansion method depends on age, jaw maturity and clinical findings.
-A full orthodontic assessment, including X‑rays or scans, is essential before deciding on the most appropriate treatment.
+A full orthodontic assessment including X-rays or scans is essential before deciding on treatment.

-If you would like to book a consultation or have any questions, please get in touch with our team.
+To book a consultation or ask questions, please get in touch with our team. - https://www.alignedorthodontics.com/contact

 Posted on: